ElZafro/UltimatumGame/README.md

-# Walnut App Template

-This is a simple app template for [Walnut](https://github.com/TheCherno/Walnut) - unlike the example within the Walnut repository, this keeps Walnut as an external submodule and is much more sensible for actually building applications.
-See the [Walnut](https://github.com/TheCherno/Walnut) repository for more details.
+# Ultimatum Game

+This is a project for the subject *Computational Modeling of Complex Systems*.
+It consists of a visualization of the Ultimatum Game using [Walnut](https://github.com/TheCherno/Walnut).

 ## Getting Started
-Once you've cloned, you can customize the `premake5.lua` and `WalnutApp/premake5.lua` files to your liking (eg. change the name from "WalnutApp" to something else).
-Once you're happy, run `scripts/Setup.bat` to generate Visual Studio 2022 solution/project files.
-Your app is located in the `WalnutApp/` directory, which some basic example code to get you going in `WalnutApp/src/WalnutApp.cpp`.
-I recommend modifying that WalnutApp project to create your own application, as everything should be setup and ready to go.
+Once you've cloned, open the visual studio solution file.
+The app related files are located in the `UltimatumGame\` directory.
+For best performance, it is advised to compile and run the **Dist** profile of the project.